smsgatewaycenter/sgc_python_sdk/README.md

   Set `SGC_DEBUG=1` and run your script again; the full URL and body params will be printed (sensitive values masked).

 ---

-## License

-See repository or your project license.